-The Bank determines impairment losses for debt instruments that are measured at amortized cost and fair value through other comprehensive income, as well as for other exposures that have associated credit risks such as bank guarantees and commitments.
+The Bank performs impairment tests on debt instruments that are measured at amortised cost and at fair value through comprehensive income, as well as on other exposures that have credit risk associated with them, such as bank guarantees and commitments assumed.

 The requirements of IFRS 9 aim to recognize expected losses from operations, assessed on an individual or collective basis, taking into account all reasonable, reliable and properly supported available information, including information from a forward-looking perspective.

-Impairment losses on debt instruments that are measured at amortized cost are recognized against an accumulated balance sheet impairment item, which reduces the carrying amount of the asset, while impairment on assets measured at fair value through other comprehensive income is recognized against other comprehensive income.
+Impairment losses on debt instruments that are measured at amortised cost are recognised as an accumulated impairment amount in the balance sheet, which reduces the carrying amount of the assets, whereas impairment losses on assets measured at fair value through other comprehensive income are recognised in other comprehensive income.

-The impairment losses for the year of loans to Customers are recognized in the income statement under the item "Impairment for loans to Customers net of reversals and recoveries" and those of the remaining financial assets in the item "Impairment for other financial assets net of reversals and recoveries".
+Impairment losses for the year on loans and advances to customers are recognised in the income statement under the heading "Impairment losses on loans and advances to customers net of reversals and recoveries", while impairment losses on other financial assets are recognised under the heading "Impairment losses on other financial assets net of reversals and recoveries".